Friday, January 3, 2025

 -------------------------------------------------------------------------------

-Among the bustle of backstage staff and production crew preparing for the upcoming live interview segment stood Alicia and Party Girl, backs against an unpainted cinder block wall of the Queens of War backstage interview set.
-Arena ownership wanted the walls painted, but Allen liked the unpainted look so this was the compromise: the promo wall.
-It was an entire interview set built around a fourteen-by-eight span of unfinished aesthetic.
 Alicia felt unprepared.
 She had never learned to cut a promo for the cameras to call out an opponent or build hype for a match.
 That fell outside Sabrina's purview.
 Had she been paired with anyone besides Party Girl, Alicia would have worried about keeping up her end of the conversation.

-Behind the camera stood Allen, wearing a pink suit with bright turquoise rhinestone buttons.
-The tall guy with the headset and a clipboard who looked like he was in charge got a cue and relayed it to Allen, who broke off the business-lite chatter with an assistant and joined his interviewees on the lit and microphoned set.
 "We're promoting your match tomorrow at Fan Appreciation Fight, so make sure to get that over.
 Tomorrow, Saturday January 31st, 7:00 PM.
 Okay?
 I've had rookies mess up the date and time in their first promo.
-Don't let that be you."
-Alicia felt her stomach grow a little sicker with a new reason to worry.
+Don't let that be you," said Allen.
+Alicia's stomach felt a little sicker at finding a new reason to worry.
 "It's a no-DQ street fight against I.T.
 Factor.
 Fans bring the weapons, okay?
 Street Level forgot to mention the stipulation for last year's Fan Appreciation, and let's just say the fans didn't appreciate it."

-Lights, cameras, and crew were all laser-focused on the exact spot Alicia stood.
-Despite a production crew of only eight or so present, Alicia already felt the eyes of every fan at home on her.
-Even with the first-match nerves when she first stepped through the curtain, it didn't feel as public.
-That was a ring entrance; this camera was intimate.
-Fans would see every blink, every smile, hear every verbal slip-up, every forgotten date, judge how she stood, how she fidgeted with her hands.
-Party Girl must have seen the nerves through the rookie's vacant stare.
-"Can you chill?
-I already know what I'm going to say.
-Don't worry; I'll make sure he hardly talks to you at all."
-It sounded self-serving because it was, but for Alicia it came as a relief.
-Party Girl could have the spotlight today - Alicia came for the gold.
+Lights, camera, and crew were all laser-focused on the exact spot Alicia stood.
+Despite a production crew of only eight or so present, she already felt the eyes of every fan at home on her.
+Even with the first-match nerves when she first stepped through the curtain, this somehow felt more public.
+That was a ring entrance; this was intimate.
+Fans would see every blink, every expression, hear every verbal slip-up, every forgotten date, judge how she stood, how she fidgeted with her hands.

 Allen brought the microphone back to his lips as he tried to get the interview on track.
 "My apologies: new signee, The Goon.
-Goon, I'll start with you," I really should've expected that, thought Alicia as her eyes darted between the camera and interviewer.
+Goon, I'll start with you."
+I really should've expected that, thought Alicia as her eyes darted between the camera and interviewer.
 "You appeared to suffer an injury to your hand in your match with Jill McKill two weeks ago.
 How is your hand feeling, and will it be ready for your match tomorrow?"

-Alicia dropped her voice to a whisper "Do I talk to you or the camera?"
+Alicia dropped her voice to a whisper.
+"Do I talk to you or the camera?"
 Silence.
 "Camera?"
 Silence.
 "Uh," replied Alicia charismatically.
 "Yeah, it really hurts, but not as much as before.
 I guess you could say it hurts less."

 Silence.